bagerard/Whack-A-Pi/README.md

     GPIOZERO_PIN_FACTORY=mock python main.py

-The position of the window can be provided with for instance:
+The start-up position of the window can be provided with for instance:

     SDL_VIDEO_WINDOW_POS=10,10

-The pygame window can be run in no-frame mode by using:

-    NOFRAME=1

 For testing/troubleshooting purposes, it is possible to launch a thread that will trigger the buttons in a loop, this allows for testing without a Pi.
 Use `BUTTON_THREAD=1` env var to turn this on.
 The following is what I typically